 The spirit of entrepreneurship is guided by ingenuity, perseverance and an eagerness to learn – qualities that Junior Achievement (JA) alumna Shaian Gutierrez possesses wholeheartedly.
 Gutierrez participated in JA Business Week and JA Finance Park, presented by Transamerica, and received the JA Inspiration Scholarship in 2018.
-She plans to become an architect.
+She plans to pursue her passion for STEM and become an architect.

 “I’ve always been told I have an active imagination.
 When I was younger, I drew out the floor plans in buildings,” Gutierrez remembers.
 When looking toward the future, she says, “I don’t think there are enough big-name architects who are women, and my dream is to help pave the way.”